HorizenOfficial/nodetracker/README.md

  - Add ability to assign home server for load balancing
  - Add ability to update server list for failover
  - Fix status when zen is back up
- - Add an environment variable for zen.conf
+ - Add an environment variable for location of zen.conf
+ - Fix for using IPv6

 ### IMPORTANT UPDATE STEPS: